Professor Janet Mertz

 In addition to her early work with recombinant DNA and frog oocytes, Mertz has been at the forefront of discoveries related to tumour viruses and oestrogen-related receptors.
 Within the context of human cancer viruses she has shown how they can regulate their switch from early-to-late or latent-to-lytic gene expression in part by utilising key cellular transcription factors, including hormone receptors such as the oestrogen-related receptors.
 Her work in this latter area is helping our understanding as to why some patients with some types of breast cancer respond poorly to hormone-based therapies such as tamoxifen.
 Her ongoing work with the Epstein-Barr virus may lead to the development of new combinations of drugs for treating patients with some types of lymphomas and carcinomas.

 Lastly, Mertz, in a collaboration with her spouse Jonathan Kane, has challenged the commonly held belief that girls are not as good as boys in mathematics by analysing data from international mathematics competitions.
 She has found that female performance in mathematics at all levels correlates well with gender equity of the country in which they live, with the so-called gender gap due to changeable socio-cultural factors, not innate sex differences.

-This profile was written by Lara Marks with generous input from Janet Mertz.
+This profile was written by Lara Marks in September 2017 with generous input from Janet Mertz.

 Interview with Janet Mertz by Stephanie Chen, 5 April 2013, Duke University Library.